localytics/serverless-slackbot-scaffold/README.md

     $ khaos create slackbot <project-name>

-You will be prompted in fill in metadata fields about the project.
+You will be prompted to fill in metadata fields about the project.
 The names and descriptions of each field are below:

 * `slack-token`: The token displayed on the custom integration page in Slack.
 * `aws-access-key-id`: Your AWS access key id.
 This will be used for deploys, and will be gitignored.